Mattel Inc. (MAT) on Track to Reach $26.00 in a Year

 Mattel Inc. (MAT): Who are the competitors?

-The company’s main competitors (and peers) include Activision Blizzard Inc. (ATVI) that is 18.28% higher over the past 12 months.
-Electronic Arts Inc. (EA) is -5.31% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Activision Blizzard Inc. (ATVI) that is -8.00% lower over the past 12 months.
+Electronic Arts Inc. (EA) is -8.26% down on the 1-year trading charts.